AugustNagro/magnum/README.md

 * Supports any database with a JDBC driver, including Postgres, MySql, Oracle, ClickHouse, H2, and Sqlite
-* Refactor-safe `sql" "` interpolator
+* Efficient `sql" "` interpolator
 * Purely-functional API
 * Common queries (like insert, update, delete) generated at compile time
-* Impossible to hit N+1 query problem
+* Difficult to hit N+1 query problem
 * Type-safe Transactions
 * Supports database-generated columns
-* Easy to use, performant, Loom-ready API (no Futures or Effect Systems)
+* Easy to use, Loom-ready API (no Futures or Effect Systems)
-* Easy to define entities
+* Easy to define entities.
+Easy to implement DB support & codecs for custom types.
 * Scales to complex SQL queries
 * Specifications for building dynamic queries, such as table filters with pagination
 * Supports high-performance [Seek pagination](https://blog.jooq.org/faster-sql-paging-with-jooq-using-the-seek-method/)